dongyunpeng-sjtu/spark/docs/structured-streaming-programming-guide.md

                 if the last batch advances the watermark.
 This helps to maintain smaller and predictable state size and smaller latency on the output of stateful operators.</li>
         </ul>
-        NOTE: this trigger will be deactivated when there is any source which does not support Trigger.AvailableNow.
-        Spark will perform one-time micro-batch as a fall-back.
-Check the above differences for a risk of fallback.
     </td>
   </tr>
   <tr>